ddrcode/teensy_6502_bridge/README.md

   video chip) remain emulated
   (something like [Neo 6502](https://www.olimex.com/Products/Retro-Computers/Neo6502/open-source-hardware)).

+## Content of this repo

+- C++ code for Teensy 4.1 that enables communication between serial port and the CPU.
+- [Examples](./examples/) (in C++ and Rust) demonstrating how to use the Bridge from a program running on a computer.
+- Explanation how to wire Teensy with W65C02 on a breadboard.
+- Complete [PCB design and schematics](./pcb/) (with some extra features).

 ## Wiring

 The W65C02 CPU is a 40-pin chip, with 37 data pins (2 pins are for